okube-ai/laktory/docs/index.md

 ```

 ### Deploy
-Deployment of relevant resources to cloud provider and Databricks workspaces,
+Deployment of relevant resources to a cloud provider and Databricks workspaces,
 using Laktory CLI and leveraging Infrastructure-as-Code (IaC) tools.

 ```commandline title="command line"